asantmier/Tuna-Summoner/README.md

 You can try the game with any GBA emulator or at https://asantmier.github.io/Tuna-Summoner/
-(Note: The web embedded emulator has a weird issue with audio popping.
-The GBA's audio is bad, but not *that* bad.
+(Note: The web version of the emulator has a weird issue with audio popping.
+The GBA does sound bad, but not *that* bad.
 Sorry about that!)